ARM-software/developer/documentation/docker-guide/setup.md

 $ uname -m
 ```

-If this Linux Install prodedure does not work for you, please select a different target device and proceed from there:
+If this Linux Install procedure does not work for you, or if you're using a Windows 10 x86_64 machine please select a different target device and proceed from there:
 - [Target: Workstation](#target-workstation)
    - [Install Docker on a Windows 10 on Arm laptop](#install-docker-on-a-windows-10-on-arm-laptop)
    - [Arm Linux laptop](#install-docker-on-arm-linux-laptop)